Creating a Legacy Home: 7 Principles for Remodeling with Meaning, Beauty & Longevity

 6. Protect What You Love

-If you’re remodeling with meaning, you’re also remodeling with protection in mind.
+If you are remodeling with meaning, you are also remodeling with protection in mind.

 Incorporate air and water filtration, and healthy indoor systems.

-Resilience Tip: Use concealed seismic bracing, mineral wool insulation, and fire-resistant siding.
+Resilience Tip: Use concealed seismic bracing, mineral wool insulation, and siding that resists fire.

 7. Choose a Partner Who Understands Legacy